Wellbeing Support in School

 Pupil Support Officer – oversees day to day behaviour and attendance issues across all year groups.

 The Attic – The Mentoring Team is based in The Attic and is led by Mrs Crutchley who is the deputy Safeguarding Lead and Lead Learning Mentor.
 In The Attic there is space to talk and work quietly.
 Mentors are available from 8:45am to 3.35pm and there is always one of the team on duty at break and lunchtime.
+A mentor will also be in G10 every Tuesday lunchtime for our Talking Tuesdays between 12:45 and 13:15 to talk about any worries or concerns.

 The Learning Support Team – is based in the link and is led by Mrs Palma who is the Special Education Needs Co-ordinator.

 The Pastoral Team has close links with other agencies and organisations which can support young people in North and West Yorkshire.
-This includes the following:
+This includes the following

 The Healthy Child Team (Harrogate and District NHS Foundation Trust) – This team works both in and out of school providing support, advice and intervention around many aspects of children and young people’s health and wellbeing.
 Referral can be mad through schools, via GP’s or direct from parents/carers.